 🥕TATER TIP #3 Always remove and discard any potatoes that are green, sprouted, have soft spots, mold, or signs of damage.

-Vegan Lemon Roasted Potatoes
+Lemon Roasted Little Potatoes

 Equipment